Skip to content

 Both of the above types are fairly straightforward and require a client (manufacturer or product/inventory owner-shipper) to employ a fully staffed supply chain management function which includes colleagues that cover all aspects of logistics operational requirements ranging from procurement to inventory planning and transport or warehouse management.

 The subsequent xPL types are becoming more sophisticated with their capabilities and service offerings and that is what creates most of the confusion and misunderstandings among clients.
 Some authors go as far as artificial 7-9PL definitions which often lack substance and are mostly used in a novel marketing narrative.
-We would like to take a simpler view on those definitions, especially from the position of what it means for the clients’ operations and decision making point of view.
+We would like to take a simpler view of those definitions, especially from the position of what it means for the client’s operations and decision-making point of view.

 The simplest of the rest is a 3PL, or Third-Party Logistics providers, which offer integrated logistics services across multiple operational categories e.g. haulage and distribution, warehousing and inventory management.
 3PL providers usually operate their own asset base but also have an extensive network of partners that offer a wider range of related services such as co-packing and customs clearance documentation management.